-4.5.2.2 Groundwater
+4.4.2.2 Groundwater

-The EIS should include an assessment of the potential environmental harm caused by the proposal to local groundwater resources, including the likelihood and effects of seepage due to backfilling of voids with waste material.
+The EIS should include an assessment of the potential environmental harm caused by the proposal to local groundwater resources.

 The impact assessment should define the extent of the area within which groundwater resources are likely to be affected by the proposed operations and the significance of the proposal to groundwater depletion or recharge, and propose management options available to monitor and mitigate these effects.
 The response of the groundwater resource to the progression and finally cessation of the proposal should be described.